Coronavirus mutations in New York, California spark concern | DW | 03.03.2021

 No more freedom of movement.
 Some countries are trying to stem the spread of mutations by closing borders.

-In addition to the widely reported on British, South African, and Brazilian variants, there are two more variants causing concern in the US that appear to have evolved there - not to have been introduced.
+In addition to the variants identified in Britain, South Africa, and Brazil, there are two more variants causing concern in the United States that appear to have evolved there.

 Rapid spread

-Last November, researchers first noticed a mutation in New York called B.1.526.
-Since then, this variant has spread rapidly in the metropolis and also in the northern hinterland.
+In November, researchers first noticed a mutation in New York City called B.1.526.
+Since then, this variant has spread rapidly in the metropolis and across the state.
 By mid-February, it had been detected in 12% of all samples in New York that were gene sequenced.

 The Californian variant, CAL.20, is believed to be more contagious than the original virus, but not as dangerous as the British variant.